infrashaman/wecast/README.md

-# Django React CRUD
+# Django React Project WECAST

-This is a simple Django React CRUD application.
+This is a advanced Django React Project application.

 # Environment variables